Brady, Montana: Education

-The students of Dutton, 15 mi south, combine with Brady to form one school district.
+The students of Dutton, 15 mi south, are combined with those of Brady to form one school district.
 Dutton/Brady Public School District, located in Dutton, educates students from kindergarten through 12th grade.
 In 2022, there were 134 students total enrolled in the district.
 Dutton/Brady High School's team name is the Diamond Backs.

+Previously it had a separate middle school in Brady.
+In 2008 the school district board of trustees voted to close it.
+Two board members from Brady opposed the closure but the three other board members voted to close the school.
+Of the employers in Brady, the school provided the most jobs.